nathan-barry/nathan.rs/content/posts/go-micrograd.md

 }
 ```

 We'll find here that when we construct a new Value via `New()`, the Value instance only contains `.Data` and has an empty `.op` and `.prev`.
 When we get a new Value via an operation, however, the new Value has the operation for `.op` and the previous operand Value instances.
-You can see how, from sequential operations, we end up forming a tree of Value instances with `.prev` as the children.
+You can see how, from sequential operations, we end up forming a DAG of Value instances with `.prev` as the children.

 Now what is this `d.DisplayGraph` method?
 In Andrej Karpathy's tutorial, he uses a Python library to display a nice visual of the computation graph.
 The `d.DisplayGraph` method is something I wrote to print a text representation of the computation graph to the terminal.